Hard Water Removal Guide

 Test your water hardness using an inexpensive test kit from hardware stores.
 Results above 60 mg/L indicate hard water requiring more frequent cleaning and stronger descaling solutions.

-DIY Hard Water Stain Removal Methods
+DIY Hard Water Removal and Water Stain Remover Options

 Baking soda paste provides gentle abrasive action for stubborn stains without scratching delicate surfaces like glass or chrome.
 Mix three parts baking soda with one part water to create a thick paste.
 Apply the paste to stained areas, let sit for 10-15 minutes, then scrub in circular motions using a soft cloth or sponge.
 The mild alkalinity of baking soda (pH 8-9) helps lift residue while the fine particles provide mechanical cleaning action.
 Rinse completely and dry with a clean towel to prevent new water spots from forming.